 Mihevc Featured in Disruptive Magazine

-Michelle Mihevc of FATHOM sat down with Disruptive Magazine writer and 3D printing insider Rachel Park to discuss the origins of the company, what it's like being a female leader in a male-dominated industry, and the hype cycle of 3D printing.
+Michelle Mihevc, a principal at FATHOM, sat down with Disruptive Magazine writer and 3D printing insider Rachel Park to discuss the origins of the company, what it's like being a female leader in a male-dominated industry, and the hype cycle of 3D printing.
 Mihevc co-founded FATHOM in 2008 with Rich Stump, aiming to change the way products are designed and manufactured, leveraging her background in recruitment for the software industry to build an award-winning team of experts—from humble beginnings out of her garage in San Ramon as an authorized partner for Objet 3D printing systems to becoming one of the top distributors and experts in the world for Stratasys additive manufacturing equipment.

 The full interview by Park can be found on Disruptive; excerpts from the interview below.